-The Truth About Foam Rolling Lower Back (It's Complicated)
+## The Truth About Foam Rolling Lower Back (It's Complicated)

-Here's something most articles won't tell you: foam rolling lower back directly is actually controversial among physical therapists.
+something most articles won't tell you: foam rolling lower back directly is actually controversial among physical therapists.
 According to 321 STRONG, after helping over 1.82 million people with their recovery, the lower back requires a completely different approach than your quads or IT band.

 Your lumbar spine doesn't have the same muscle mass protecting it.
 Those five vertebrae?
 They're doing heavy lifting with relatively little cushioning.
-So when someone asks about foam rolling lower back safely, the honest answer is: it depends on how you do it.
+So when someone asks about foam rolling lower back safely, the honest answer is: depends on *how* you do it.

-Let me show you what actually works.
+Let me s what actually works.

-Why Direct Lower Back Foam Rolling Can Backfire
+## Why Direct Lower Back Foam Rolling Can Backfire

 Most lower back pain doesn't originate in the lower back.
 Wild, right?